During the initial, entirely digital assessment, how will you prove you have understood the supplied guidance?

-Additionally, do make sure that all the material you use is either in the public domain or you fully own the copyrights of all the intellectual property you use, or you have gained all the necessary permissions.
+Additionally, do make sure that all the material you use as a performer is either in the public domain or you fully own the copyrights of all the intellectual property you use, or you have gained all the necessary permissions.

-In later auditions, whether you intend to perform as a singer, an instrumentalist, an acting professional, a director, a ticket collector, a scenery painter, a dancer, a politician, a costumier, a tour manager, a talent manager, a press agent, booking agent, an opera composer, a playwright, a song writer, a librettist, a novelist, a critic, a brand ambassador or as an ordinary audience member, or in another important capacity, you will be expected to perform without a microphone, and very well indeed, in front of a live, indoor audience of up to three thousand well informed, well dressed people.
+In later auditions, whether you intend to perform as a singer, an instrumentalist, an acting professional, a director, a ticket collector, a scenery painter, a dancer, a politician, a costumier, a tour manager, a talent manager, a press agent, booking agent, an opera composer, a playwright, a song writer, a librettist, a novelist, a critic, a brand ambassador, a catering assistant, an ordinary audience member, or in another important capacity, you will be expected to perform without a microphone, and very well indeed, in front of a live, indoor audience of up to three thousand well informed, well dressed, well paying, relatively well people.

 B. Preliminary guidance on environments

 You may occasionally be expected to perform with a microphone in front of audiences with a wide range of tastes, beliefs, opinions, skills, talents and attitudes.